Some links in this post may be affiliate links

 Ocassioanally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also to discourage pest infestation.

-Lacy Tree Philodendron (Philodendron selloum) is propagated from stem cuttings during the growing season (late spring to early summer) when the plant is actively growing.
+Lacy Tree Philodendron is propagated from stem cuttings during the growing season (late spring to early summer) when the plant is actively growing.

 Lacy Tree Philodendron problems are plant dying, yellow leaves, brown leaves, brown leaf tips and edges, rotting stems, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.

-Some of the causes of yellow leaves on Lacy Tree Philodendron are overwatering, soggy soil, direct sunlight and nutrient deficiency.
+Some of the causes of yellow leaves on your Lacy Tree Philodendron are too little light, inconsistent watering, soggy soil, direct sunlight, nutrient deficiency, aging among others.

 Soggy soil: Use a well-draining potting soil and a pot that has a drainage hole.